What are the job opportunities for graduates of the Yoga Therapy program?

 First, to clarify, the University does not "certify" yoga teachers or yoga therapists.
 It merely offers the learning platform for those working towards certification.
 Certification, licensure, and credentialing is authorized by the state, a professional association or accrediting body.

-By completing the recommended courses, graduates are eligible for the Yoga Alliance RYT credential (click here for requirements), the Samata International YRTX credential (click here for requirements), and the International Association of Yoga Therapists C-IAYT credential (click here for requirements).
+By completing the recommended courses, graduates are eligible for the Yoga Alliance RYT credential (click here for requirements) and the International Association of Yoga Therapists C-IAYT credential (click here for requirements).

 I don't intend to pursue the C-IATY.
 Do I have to take all the required courses in the program?